tshort/PaperWM.spoon/README.md

 }
 ```

+By default, spaces are assigned to the primary screen.
+Spaces can be moved to other screens.
+PaperWM attempts to remember which screen a space was last assigned to.

+When windows are opened, PaperWM attempts to remember the last space and window ordering.
+This is based on the application and window title.
+This isn't perfect.
+When VS Code opens windows, the windows initially have no title, so the remembered ordering doesn't work.

 Here are new or changed commands:

 - `move_to_scratch_space`--Move the current window to the scratch space.
 The scratch space (labeled "*") is the last space on the primary screen.
 Typically bound to `mod-Y` (yank, and `mod` is one or more modifiers like `alt` or `alt-cmd`).